Docs

 Observe the telemetry data in Axiom

-As you interact with your application, traces are collected and exported to Axiom, allowing you to monitor, analyze, and gain insights into your application’s performance and behavior.
+As you interact with your app, traces are collected and exported to Axiom, allowing you to monitor, analyze, and gain insights into your app’s performance and behavior.

-1. In your Axiom account and click on the Datasets or Stream tab.
+1. In your Axiom account and click the Datasets or Stream tab.

 2. Select your dataset from the list.

-3. From the list of fields, click on the trace_id to view your spans.
+3. From the list of fields, click the trace_id to view your spans.

 Dynamic OpenTelemetry Traces dashboard

-This data can then be further viewed and analyzed in Axiom’s dashboard, offering a deeper understanding of your application’s performance and behavior.
+This data can then be further viewed and analyzed in Axiom’s dashboard, offering a deeper understanding of your app’s performance and behavior.

-1. In your Axiom account, select Dashboards, and click on the traces dashboard named after your dataset.
+1. In your Axiom account, select Dashboards, and click the traces dashboard named after your dataset.

 2. View the dashboard which displays your total traces, incoming spans, average span duration, errors, slowest operations, and top 10 span errors across services.